Eternia: Spacious Residences For Grand Living - www.lokmattimes.com

 Eternia: Spacious Residences For Grand Living

-PNN Noida (Uttar Pradesh) [India], June 28: The vision of Eternia residences comes to life through the collaboration of ...
+Noida (Uttar Pradesh) [India], June 28: The vision of Eternia residences comes to life through the collaboration of Great Value Realty ...

 Spread over 6 acres in Tech Zone IV, Eternia comprises six high-rise towers (G+30 floors) with spacious 3 and 4 BHK residences in Greater Noida West, ranging from 1932 to 2625 sq.ft.
 Each tower offers only 4 units per floor, ensuring privacy, ventilation, and uninterrupted skyline views.